zagrox/zagrox-app/README.md

 # ZAGROX

-A new Flutter project.
+A new ZAGROX mobile app project.

 ## Getting Started

-FlutterFlow projects are built to run on the Flutter _stable_ release.
+Zagrox and FlutterFlow projects are built to run on the Flutter _stable_ release.